Skip to content

 What it is (and why it became the default gift)

-Pineapple cake is a small pastry with a tender, buttery crust and a jam-like fruit filling.
-It hits the sweet spot for gifting: compact, sturdy, and easy to share without needing a fridge.
+Pineapple cake (鳳梨酥, fènglí sū) is a small, rectangular pastry with a tender, buttery, shortbread-like crust wrapped around a jam-like fruit filling.
+It hits the sweet spot for gifting: compact, sturdy, individually wrapped, and easy to share without needing a fridge.

 What to look for when choosing a box